BA Combined Honours, Mathematics & Philosophy, University of Leeds (1972)

 In the non-profit arena, Mick was a member of the Board of Trustees of Save the Children (USA, 2001 2007), a past member of the Board of Save the Children Korea, and a Chief Advisor to the Save the Children International Alliance.

 In 1999, the Yates family started a Cambodian school development program, in a remote ex-Khmer Rouge reconciliation area.
 They founded the Angkor Foundation to continue this work, and were awarded Medals of National Reconstruction by the Royal Cambodian Government (2002) and P&G Alumni's Humanitarian of the Year award (2011).
-His current MA is a documentary project about the Unfinished Stories of Cambodians that the family has known for twenty years, and who survived the Khmer Rouge Genocide.
+His recent MA was a documentary project about the Unfinished Stories of Cambodians that the family has known for twenty years, and who survived the Khmer Rouge Genocide.

 Mick is a Fellow of the Royal Society of Arts (FRSA, 2002).
 Mick and wife Ingrid have 6 children and 9 grandchildren, born in 6 countries, on 4 continents.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>